IkeYeek/rekonv/Readme.md

 - 🎶 Supports a wide range of input formats (audio and video)
 - 🎵 Converts to popular output formats (AIFF, MP3, AAC, FLAC)
 - 🔄 Handles file name collisions by appending a suffix
-- 🚀 Fast conversion using FFmpeg
+- 🚀 Fast conversion using FFmpeg, and multi-threads by default
 - 💻 Creates an index of files to convert, allowing for resuming conversions from where you left off
 - 💡 Allows copying of non-audio/video files